B2 Sport Suspension Kit - BMW F22 M235i & M240i

-Birds B-Series Sport Suspension upgrades consist of specially valved Bilstein shock absorbers and bespoke springs, designed by Birds with the help of industry experts to offer the ultimate improvement in BMW ride quality and handling on the UK's diverse road surfaces.
+Birds' B2 Sport Suspension Kit for the BMW M235i and M240i consists of specially valved Bilstein shock absorbers and bespoke springs designed by Birds to offer the ultimate improvement in BMW ride quality and handling on the UK's diverse road surfaces.

 The art of ride and handling